google/llvm-premerge-checks/README.md

 # Roadmap

-During the LLVM developer meeting in Octover 2019, this was the raodmap we discussed:
+During the LLVM developer meeting in Octover 2019, this was the roadmap we discussed:
 * Until mid of November: preparation of the infrastructure for the beta testing
 * Mid of November:
   * Announcement of the public beta testing phase on the LLVM mailing list.